-TES need to explain that this is not a part of their role.
+TES are to explain that this is not a part of thieir role.
 TES should discuss the issue with the TS or Unit Convenor.
-Examples include being asked to work in the childcare setting or collating a newsletter for each child at a school.
+Examples include being asked to work in the childcare centre or collating a newsletter for each child at a school.